Top 13 Best Time Tracking Software Compared – Productivity in 2021

 Time trackers show managers what their employees are actually doing at work and how productive they are.
 As for employees, it allows them to control working hours more effectively.

-In this article we’ll compare 13 different time tracking products, their tools, features, and as a bonus, we’ll tell you about one more thing (try to guess what it is).
+In this article we’ll compare 13 different time tracking products for 2021, their tools, features, and as a bonus, we’ll tell you about one more thing (try to guess what it is).

 Most of these tools are freemium products: there’re paid features, and free ones (with the sort of «trimmed» functionality), it’s a no brainer, cause the development and support of any B2B product costs money.

 So, here’s the list of our employee time trackers:

 Tick is more suited to teams that are deterred by billing structure of the other services that charge you “per user”.
 Tick charges “per project”, and the number of users isn’t limited.